guru9/jollyJet/README.md

 - **Custom Error Handling:** Create a custom `AppError` class extending the native `Error`, including HTTP status and operational flags, to standardize error responses in middleware.

-✅ Best Practices Summary
+##✅ Best Practices Summary
-Tsyringe DI: Use tsyringe to inject dependencies via interfaces.
+-**Tsyringe DI:** Use tsyringe to inject dependencies via interfaces.
-Zod DTOs: Validate incoming data in dtos/ using Zod schemas.
+-**Zod DTOs:** Validate incoming data in dtos/ using Zod schemas.
-MongoDB: Abstract MongoDB logic behind repository interfaces.
+-**MongoDB:** Abstract MongoDB logic behind repository interfaces.
-Controllers: Only handle HTTP logic and delegate to use cases.
+-**Controllers:** Only handle HTTP logic and delegate to use cases.
-Use Cases: Encapsulate business logic and orchestrate domain/repo calls.
+-**Use Cases:** Encapsulate business logic and orchestrate domain/repo calls.
-Domain Layer: Stay pure—no framework or database dependencies.
+-**Domain Layer:** Stay pure—no framework or database dependencies.
-Infrastructure Layer: Implement external integrations and data access.
+-**Infrastructure Layer:** Implement external integrations and data access.
-Testing: Mock dependencies via DI for unit testing each layers.
+-**Testing:** Mock dependencies via DI for unit testing each layers.

-This structured approach fosters clear separation of concerns, making the application scalable, maintainable, and test-friendly.
+**This structured approach fosters clear separation of concerns, making the application scalable, maintainable, and test-friendly.**